Lynn Jenkins: Political positions

 Jenkins had a mostly conservative voting record in Congress.
 According to the Washington Examiner, "Jenkins, who had originally won her 2008 primary as a moderate, proved to be a fairly reliable conservative vote once she got to Congress (91 percent lifetime ACU rating and 73 percent Heritage Action in the last Congress)."
 In 2013, the non-partisan National Journal gave Jenkins a score of 77% conservative and 23% liberal.

 Crime

 In a 2000 survey from Vote Smart, Jenkins indicated that if elected, she would support the use of the death penalty in Kansas, contracting with private sector firms to build and/or manage state prisons, and prosecuting youth accused of a felony as adults.

 Energy and environment

 Jenkins was in favor of the Keystone XL Pipeline, stating that it would create more jobs and enable the United States to compete against China.
 She supports federal funding for renewable energy.

 Jenkins has a zero rating from Environment America regarding her environment-related voting record.
 She opposes federal regulations of greenhouse gas emissions and considers it government overreach.

 Gun law

-Jenkins has a 93 percent rating from the National Rifle Association regarding her gun-related voting record.
+Jenkins has an A rating from the NRA Political Victory Fund regarding her gun-related voting record.
 She supports banning the sale or transfer of semi-automatic guns except those used for hunting.
 She supports background checks at gun shows.